Procrastination: Read This NOW!!

 Something else to consider when you are planning the tasks that will fill this day is your emotional relationship with your future self.
 I would venture to guess that few of us have given any thought to how we feel about our cute little upcoming self.
 Isn’t that odd?
 When you think of good parents you naturally think of people who have both the child’s current and future needs foremost in their minds.
 Indeed, parents attach keenly to an image of the life of their child down the road and use it to guide their current parenting behaviors.
 Why can’t we do the same for ourselves – attach fondly to a sense of who we will be becoming and wish the best for that forthcoming version of ourselves?

-Is it because thinking of our future selves suggests we need to sacrifice everything for her or him, and requiring a piety that our petulant current self cannot tolerate?
+Is it because thinking of our future selves suggests we need to sacrifice everything for her or him, requiring a piety that our petulant current self cannot tolerate?
 If so, this suggests that we have set up a zero sum game within – giving ourselves the choice between satisfying a need now or losing out to the needs of our future self.
 This is analogous to sibling rivalry, and serious sibling rivalry is always a function of inadequate resources.
 We need to discover what is inadequate in our relationship with our current selves that makes tenderness toward our future self so activating.

 We might think of the root of akrasia as “now selfishness.”

-To sort through this dilemma we need to understand that excessive feelings of now selfishness suggest ontological nihilism run amok.
 Nihilism reflects the belief that we alone create meaning for ourselves in an absurdly meaningless world.
 Existentialists, purveyors of that belief, understood that we only create meaning in the present by sighting off our unique dreams for our future.

 Feminists deepen that truth with the understanding that our search for meaning can only be validated through connection with ourselves (our talents and traits) and with others (being liked).
 You can probably see, then, that there are two routes to that ontological nihilistic state: disconnection from our talents and gifts, and disconnection from others.